 - The origin criterion prescribed under the FTA

-- The Approved Exporters need to take a print of the Certificate of Origin in the authorized under the preferential agreements under which the products are to be exported.
+- The Approved Exporters need to take a print of the Certificate of Origin authorized under the preferential agreements under which the products are to be exported.

 Note: Each product qualifies separately in its own right under the relevant free trade agreement.

 - The self-certified Certificate of origin should not contain any erasures or superimpositions.
-A fresh CoO needs to be reprinted if any alteration has made on the CoO.
+A fresh CoO must be reprinted if any alteration has been made to the CoO.

 - The self-certified Certificate of origin will be valid for the period prescribed in the free trade agreement under which the products are being exported.

 Documents to be retained by the Exporter